 Tendulkar, Gavaskar lead world cricket tributes to Dhoni

-New Delhi, Jan 5 (IANS) Indian cricket legends Sachin Tendulkar and Sunil Gavaskar led the world of cricket in paying tribtes to Mahendra Singh Dhoni after the 'Captain Cool' quit as skipper in limited overs games.
+New Delhi, Jan 5 (IANS) Indian legends Sachin Tendulkar and Sunil Gavaskar led the world of cricket in paying tributes to Mahendra Singh Dhoni after "Captain Cool" quit as the One-day International (ODI) and T20 skipper.

-The Ranchi stumper on Wednesday stepped down but made himself available for selection for the three One-Day Internationals and T20Is against England starting on January 15.
-He had already retired from Test cricket in December 2014.
+The Ranchi stumper stepped down on Wednesday but made himself available for selection for the three ODIs and T20s against England starting on January 15.
+Dhoni had already retired from Test cricket in December 2014.

-Not only Tendulkar and Gavaskar, themselves cricket legends, and Dhoni's colleagues and teammates, but former England and Austrtalian skippers Michel Vaughan and Michael Clarke lauded him as India;'s most successful captain.
+Not only Tendulkar and Gavaskar, themselves cricket legends, and Dhoni's colleagues and team-mates, but former England and Australian skippers Michael Vaughan and Michael Clarke lauded him as India's most successful captain.

-Batting maestro Sachin Tendulkar recounted the moments when he captained the country to T20 and ODI World Cup triumphs.
+Batting maestro Sachin Tendulkar recounted the moments when Dhoni captained the country to T20 and ODI World Cup triumphs.

 "Congratulations to MSD on a wonderful career as a captain leading India to success in both T20 and ODI World Cups.
 Have seen him emerge from an aggressive player to a steady and decisive captain.
 It's a day to celebrate his successful captaincy and respect his decision.
 Wish MSD the very best," Tendulkar wrote on Twitter.